 ABLE accounts, on the other hand, help families to save while deferring taxes.
 Distributions from the accounts are tax-free so long as they are used for qualified expenses related to a disability.
 These accounts can be used to save up to $14,000 annually; the total amount of the account cannot exceed $100,000.

 Parents who need help planning for children with special needs may want to discuss options with a lawyer.
-An attorney can advise and guide in the drafting of a special needs trust.
+Estate Planning Lawyers can advise and guide in the drafting of a special needs trust.